tlcaputi/gtrendR/docs/index.md

 [![gtrendR](logos/gtrendR-01.png)](https://gtrendr.readthedocs.io/en/latest/)

-# gtrendR: Analyze and Visualize data from the Google Trends API with R
+# gtrendR: Analyze and Visualize data from the Google Trends for Health API with R

 ## Features